drewstaylor/cheeze-of-insight/Analytics/README.md

 // When running the development server
 // Changes to files are watched, but
-// still need to be build using:
+// still need to be built using on the server:
-// `$ browserify index.js > build/app.js`
+`$ browserify index.js > build/app.js`
 // each time src code changes are made
 ```